 Last night I had a dream that I was going to prom with a Tinder date.
-I woke up, took a Lexapro and was thankful that I didn’t have online dating back when I was an 18-year-old.
-Sex was already way too easy to come by, and I thought I had the world on a string.
+I woke up, took a Lexapro and was immediately thankful that online dating didn’t exist back when I was an 18-year-old.
+Sex was already way too easy to come by, and I’ve especially never had a problem finding love.

 This weekend I listened to Frank Sinatra while taking a bubble bath with a guy I matched with on Tinder.
 Candles were lit around the bathroom and we went from zero to eight years and a baby within the span of a night.
 I was drunk; he doesn’t drink so I snuck and drank free champagne in the bathroom of Beauty and Essex a few times, grateful that people can’t tell how drunk I am.

-We spent the majority of the weekend together, burning incense and talking in excessively cerebral prose.
-He went to NYU so I guess it’s to be expected.
+We spent the majority of the weekend together, burning incense and talking in excessive cerebral prose.
+He went to NYU so I guess that’s to be expected.

-“What do you want from us,” he asked over text while I was at Coney Island eating a corn dog and cheese fries.
+“What do you want from us,” I read his text the following day while at Coney Island, devouring a corn dog and cheese fries.
 He’s vegan.

 “I’m not entirely sure but I know I want to be with you.
 I don’t know how long, but I really like your smell,” I replied, stuffing a cheese fry into my mouth.

-After completing my taxes, I returned to the texts:
+After completing my taxes, I finally returned to the texts:

 “I’m too stressed out to discuss this.
 It’s giving me anxiety.”